robotics-system/demos/README.md

 ## Demos
-A short guide about packages and a few examples, the talker and listener nodes demo is highly interesting for Lab 1.
+A short guide about packages and a few examples starting in the 'What is this section?', the talker and listener nodes demo is highly interesting for Lab 1.
 The talker publish messages to a topic and a subscriber reads these messages and prints it in the terminal.
 ## First package
 We start by making a directory using mkdir, move into it and then create the ROS2 package using ros2 pkg create.
 In the package, we create the empty file --node-name my_node, and the package name is my_package.
 You can see the file structure under Package Structure section below.
 To start, run the commands in the First package section below.